FolkerKinzel/Strings/README.md

 [![NuGet](https://img.shields.io/nuget/v/FolkerKinzel.Strings)](https://www.nuget.org/packages/FolkerKinzel.Strings/)

-.NET library, containing extension methods for System.String, System.Text.StringBuilder and ReadOnlySpan&lt;char&gt;.
+.NET library, containing extension methods for String, StringBuilder and ReadOnlySpan&lt;Char&gt;.

 ##### Content:
-* Extension methods, that produce identical (and therefore persistable) Int32 hashcodes for identical Char sequences everytime they are called - even on String, StringBuilder or ReadOnlySpan&lt;Char&gt;.
+* Extension methods that produce identical (and therefore persistable) Int32 hashcodes for identical Char sequences everytime they are called - even on String, StringBuilder or ReadOnlySpan&lt;Char&gt;.
 The hashcodes can be specified to